Understanding and implementing brand positioning models

 At its core, brand positioning defines and communicates what a brand stands for and is all about.
 More than just a marketing strategy or tagline, it’s an essential part of a brand’s identity and perception.

-Through positioning, businesses can create a clear understanding of who they are, what sets them apart, and why customers should use their products and services over those of competitors.
-This differentiation helps a business increase brand awareness, communicate value, and justify pricing — all of which consolidate their place in the market.
+Through positioning, businesses can create a brand positioning statement with a clear understanding of who they are, what sets them apart, and why customers should use their products and services over competitors’.
+This differentiation helps businesses increase brand awareness, communicate value, and justify pricing, all of which consolidate their place in the market.

-It’s all about the customer and the way in which they identify and connect with a brand through associated emotions, needs, feelings and sentiments.
-The goal is to encourage the target audience to view a brand in a unique way.
+It’s all about the customer and the way in which they identify and connect with a brand through associated emotions, needs, feelings, and sentiments.
+The goal is to encourage the target audience to view a brand uniquely.

-Positioning helps define the reasons for customers to buy specific products and services, and a businesses position should comprise of its key qualities and values that are synonymous with its business.
+Positioning helps define the reasons for customers to buy specific products and services, and a business’s position should comprise its key qualities and values that are central to the brand.
 A positioning strategy is crucial when it comes to reflecting your brand personality, shaping brand perception, and retaining brand loyalty.

-You can read more about what positioning is here – because in this piece, we’re going to get into the nitty gritty of how to identify and implement brand positioning models.
+You can read more about what positioning is here, because we’re now going to get into the nitty-gritty of how to identify and implement brand positioning models.

 Is brand positioning important?

 Positioning is a key element in the successful marketing of any organisation.
-A brand that hasn’t secured a clear position in the customer’s mind is easily discarded and replaced by one that has.
-Premium pricing and competitive advantage are largely dependent on the customer’s perception that the product or service in question, is unique.
+A brand that hasn’t secured a clear position in its potential customers’ minds is easily discarded and replaced by one that has.
+Premium pricing and competitive advantage are largely dependent on the customer’s perception that the product or service in question is unique.

 Positioning is widely considered to be one of the most important decisions made when it comes to brand building.
 The positioning model adopted depends on many things, like the product, USP (unique selling proposition), competitors, market positioning, market segmentation, and so on.

 No matter which professional market you occupy, change and shifts are inevitable as consumer expectations continually evolve.
-Developing a brand positioning model not only prepares your business for current market conditions, but helps you to reassess your approach as markets and consumers adapt.
+Developing a brand positioning model not only prepares your business for current market conditions but also helps you to reassess your approach as markets and consumers adapt.

-As markets change, competitors come and go, and new services are developed – successful brands don’t just maintain the same positioning.
-In order to stay relevant, they evolve and adapt with market, societal and economic shifts.
-Successful positioning, then:
+As markets change, competitors come and go, and new services are developed—but successful brands don’t just maintain the same positioning.
+In order to stay relevant, they continually refresh their market research and evolve and adapt with market, societal, and economic shifts.

 • Relies on consistently examining what your competitors are up to.